Caesarean section – Glengarry Private Hospital, Duncraig, Perth

 3. There is no good evidence that elective C-section is overall riskier for the mother.

 4. In birth, there are no risk-free options.
 Vaginal birth has risks.

 5. The evidence shows that breastfeeding rates after C-section are similar to vaginal birth.

-6. There are some rare serious risks with C-section eg. subsequent pregnancy with placenta accreta.
+6. There are some rare serious risks with C-section eg. placenta accreta in a subsequent pregnancy.

-This page is about elective Caesarean section, NOT emergency Caesarean section performed during labour, where the risks of the surgery are greater, recovery is longer, and dissatisfaction is more likely (because the Caesarean was not something that was wanted).
-Most published research bundles both elective & emergency C-sections together when actually they have very different risk profiles.
+This page is about elective Caesarean section, NOT emergency Caesarean section performed during labour, where the risks of the C-section are greater, recovery is longer, and dissatisfaction is more likely (because the Caesarean was not something that was wanted).
+Most published research on the risks of C-section bundles both elective & emergency C-sections together when actually each has a very different risk profile.
 This makes elective Caesarean seem riskier that it really is.